KK7NZY/cheat-sheets/Cutting Speed.md

 The formula for calculating RPM is $(SFM\times(12\div\pi))\div d$, where $d$ is the diamter of the material.
 For manual machines, the formula can be simplified to $(SFM \times 4) \div d$.

+If using carbde the result of calculation can be multipled by four.

 **Examples**:

 - Turning a low carbon steel  5/16" in diamter